 Since 1995, annual patient volumes in Loyola’s emergency division have increased from 29,000 to 53,000 patients.
 Loyola receives some of the region's most critically ill and injured patients, and the severity level of emergency admissions is among the highest in the country.
 Patients seen there include major injuries from accidents, high-risk obstetrics, unstable cardiac conditions, poisonings and severe childhood illnesses.
 The 27-bed emergency facility is one of the most advanced in the Midwest and contains specialty care sections for trauma, cardiac care and pediatrics.

-Loyola University Health System's (Loyola) hospital is designated by the state of Illinois as a Level I Trauma Center for adult and pediatric patients.
+Loyola University Health System's (Loyola) hospital is designated by the state of Illinois as a Level I Trauma Center.
 Additionally, the American College of Surgeons (ACS) has verified the hospital's Level I Trauma Center status.
 Loyola is the only hospital in Illinois – and one of a select group nationwide – to earn this distinction.
 The division also has been recognized by groups such as The Joint Commission, the Commission on Accreditation of Medical Transport Systems, the American College of Surgeons for Trauma and the Illinois Department of Public Health for Trauma, Burns, Pediatric and Emergency departments.